 Wildlife habitat in this area has already been impacted by the Montana Highway 200 and residential development.
-Past guidance from Montana Fish, Wildlife, & Parks (FWP) includes encouraging clustering homes and roads in least sensitive areas of properties in order to leave open space for continued use by wildlife, and to minimize impacts on wildlife inhabiting the area.
+FWP's Big Game Winter Range Recommendations for Subdivision Development in Montana includes encouraging clustering homes and roads in least sensitive areas of properties in order to leave open space for continued use by wildlife, and to minimize impacts on wildlife inhabiting the area.
 Considering the clustered design of this proposed subdivision, a condition requiring FWP information on how to reduce human/wildlife conflicts, and measures in the proposed Covenants, Conditions, and Restrictions to minimize impacts on wildlife inhabiting the area, the subdivision's impact on wildlife habitat will be minimal.

-Conclusion 13: Considering previous impacts that have likely reduced the viability of wildlife habitat relative to past habitat viability, the clustered design of this proposed subdivision, the recommended conditions of approval, and measures in the proposed Covenants, Conditions, and Restrictions to minimize impacts on wildlife inhabiting the area, the subdivision's impact on wildlife habitat will be minimal.
+Conclusion 14: Considering previous impacts that have likely reduced the viability of wildlife habitat relative to past habitat viability, the clustered design of this proposed subdivision, the recommended conditions of approval, and measures in the proposed Covenants, Conditions, and Restrictions to minimize impacts on wildlife inhabiting the area, the subdivision's impact on wildlife habitat will be minimal.